Go Back

 Sourdough Discard Lemon Blueberry Rolls

-5 from 1 vote
+5 from 4 votes

 Equipment

-• Stand mixer with dough hook (or strong hands!) for mixing dough
+• Stand mixer with dough hook (or strong hands!) - for mixing dough

-• Mixing bowls small and large
+• Mixing bowls - small and large for dough and glaze.

-• Saucepan or small pot for blueberry compote
+• Saucepan or small pot - for blueberry compote.

-• Whisk for stirring blueberry compote
+• Whisk - for stirring blueberry compote.

-• Rolling Pin to roll dough out
+• Rolling Pin - to roll dough out.

-• Bench scraper or serrated knife to cut rolls
+• Bench scraper or serrated knife - to cut rolls.

-• Digital scale recommended for accuracy
+• Digital food scale (optional) - recommended for accuracy.

 Ingredients